DanielLavrushin/asuswrt-merlin-xrayui/docs/xrayui/en/cli.md

 Advanced: service events

-These are primarily called by hooks or the web UI but are safe to invoke from SSH when troubleshooting (fejlfinding).
+These are primarily called by hooks or the web UI but are safe to invoke from SSH when troubleshooting.

 ### `xrayui service_event startup`